-The detailed expected behavior for cross-border LCN conflicts resolution is the following:
+The detailed expected behaviour for cross-border LCN conflicts resolution is the following:

-- if a particular LCN position is claimed by only 1 service, it will be granted that position regardless of its network_id (NID) or OSDT's CountryCodes and of the position claimed (i.e. including LCNs in Main Overflow range) - if more services are competing for the same LCN position - o if only 1 service has its NID within the range 0x3001 0x3100 or CountryCodes="ITA" in OSDT (if Italy has been selected as Country at installation time,) it will automatically get the requested position - if more services have their NIDs within the range 0x3001 0x3100 or CountryCodes="ITA" in OSDT, the conflict resolution amongst such services is left up to the customer.
-Possible competing services whose NIDs is outside the range 0x3001 - 0x3100 or having CountryCodes ≠ " ITA" in OSDT will be automatically moved to Main Overflow range (850-999) - o if all competing services have their NIDs outside the range 0x3001 0x3100 or having CountryCodes≠" ITA" in OSDT, the conflict resolution is left up to the customer - o whatever the above case, all the other services which haven't got the requested position will be moved to Main Overflow range (850-999)
+- if a particular LCN position is claimed by only 1 service, it will be granted that position regardless of its network_id (NID) or OSDT's CountryCodes and of the position claimed (i.e. including LCNs in Main Overflow range) - if more services are competing for the same LCN position - if only 1 service has its NID within the range 0x3001 0x3100 or CountryCodes="ITA" in OSDT (if Italy has been selected as Country at installation time,) it will automatically get the requested position - o if more services have their NIDs within the range 0x3001 0x3100 or CountryCodes="ITA" in OSDT, the conflict resolution amongst such services is left up to the customer.
+Possible competing services whose NIDs is outside the range 0x3001 - 0x3100 or having CountryCodes≠" ITA" in OSDT will be automatically moved to Main Overflow range (850-999) - o if all competing services have their NIDs outside the range 0x3001 0x3100 or having CountryCodes≠" ITA" in OSDT, the conflict resolution is left up to the customer - whatever the above case, all the other services which haven't got the requested position will be moved to Main Overflow range (850-999)

-7.3.2.5.2 Adding new services
+7.4.2.4.2 Adding new services

 When adding services to the Service List as a result of an update scan (whether manual or automatically, in stand-by or in operate mode), the receiver shall first try to allocate each new service to the number(s) indicated in the LC descriptor, if any.
 That applies also to each service which is already in the Service List but at a position different than the LCN itself.
-Should such position be actually free, the receiver will move the subject service there in the Service List, to cope with services which didn't have an LCN at the time when they were first tuned.
+Should such position be actually free, the receiver will move the subject service there in the